Freshwater Weekly Fishing Report Week of May 29, 2024

 Tyler

-FAIR.
-Water stained; 72 degrees; 0.20 feet above pool.
-The bass are good on crankbaits, topwaters, and trick worms.
-Catfish are slow but catches can be had on liver and shrimp.
-Crappie are in 16 feet of waters on the brush piles.
+GOOD.
+Water stained; 75 degrees; 0.20 feet above pool.
+Inclement weather in the forecast.
+The bass are good all over the lake on crankbaits, topwaters, and trick worms.
+Catfish are good in the shallows on cut bait.
+Crappie are good in 16 feet of water on the brush piles.
 Bream are good on red worms.
 Report by Paul Taylor, The Boulders at Lake Tyler.

 Waco

 SLOW.
-Water stained; 74 degrees; 16.18 feet above pool.
+Water stained; 78 degrees; 11.99 feet above pool.
+Bank angling opportunities off of McLaughlin Road.
 The Bosque Park ramp is open.
 Anglers are catching crappie, blue catfish, channel catfish, yellow catfish, white bass, hybrids, stripers and largemouth bass.
 Catfish are being caught on cut and prepared baits.
 Most other species are being caught on live bait including shad.
-The U.S. Corps of Engineers parks and ramps are closed.
-The lake is still over 16 feet above conservation and releasing about 4538 cfs.
+The U.S. Corps of Engineers parks and ramps are closed due to flood damage.
+The lake is still over 16 feet above conservation and releasing about 6700 cfs.

 Walter E. Long